Empire Ants: Reception

 "Empire Ants" has received generally positive reviews.
 BBC Music described the song as "a trickling ballad to rank alongside Blur’s best", and Pitchfork characterized Little Dragon's contributions to Plastic Beach as "airy, elusive, and amazingly beautiful."

 Live performances

 "Empire Ants" was performed live throughout the Escape to Plastic Beach Tour.
 Both Nagano and Little Dragon bassist Fredrik Wallin toured alongside Gorillaz for the North American leg of the tour, with the remainder of Little Dragon joining on for the European and Oceanic legs.
 The song was also performed at Coachella 2010, an event which Nagano would later claim was a turning point for her as an artist.

-For the Humanz Tour, Nagano reunited with Gorillaz to perform "Empire Ants" at the Outside Lands Music Festival in San Francisco in 11 August 2017, her first performance of the song in nearly 7 years.
+For the Humanz Tour, Nagano reunited with Gorillaz to perform "Empire Ants" at the Outside Lands Music Festival in San Francisco on 11 August 2017, her first performance of the song in nearly 7 years.